DannyGilligan/chocelegance-resubmission/README.md

 ## Business Overview

-Overview of the business model, competitors, SEO and marketing.
+An overview of the business model, competitors, SEO and marketing strategy is included below.

 <details>
   <summary><b> Business Model </b></summary>